patience-kamanthe/academia/README.md

 ## Contributing

 Contributions to School System 2 are welcome!
-If you have any suggestions, bug reports, or would like to contribute new features, please follow these steps:
+If you have any suggestions, Bug reports, or would like to contribute new features, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-name`